I will be a speaker at this year’s Center for Inquiry Summit, talking about skeptical investigation and skepticism.

 My Discovery News update on the ‘Wild Boy’ who appeared in Berlin last year claiming amnesia and that he’d spent 5 years living in the woods.

 It’s a weird story, and you can read it HERE.

 Officials with the New Mexico Department of Game and Fish are puzzling over the mysterious deaths of more than 100 elk, apparently all within a 24-hour period, in rural New Mexico….
 You can read the story HERE.

-I recently wrote a piece about this for Discovery News; you can read it HERE.
+I wrote a piece for Discovery News about superstitions– Thirteen of them, of course!
+You can read it HERE.